nickyoung-hashicorp/vault-aws-single-node/README.md

 export VAULT_TOKEN=$(cat root_token)
 echo $VAULT_TOKEN
 ```
-If you see a value that looks similar to `hvs.oaVqONptgd1Py0ewQJ8sSc5w`, you can proceed with using Vault.
+If you see a value that looks similar to `hvs.oaVqONptgd1Py0ewQJ8sSc5w`, you are logged in and can proceed with using a fresh instance of Vault.

 ## Clean Up